nojronatron/file-sync-win/README.md

 ### Simple Usage Walkthrough

-1. Download the Published Application to a directory on the computer that has Winlink Express installed (Client).
-1. Run the installer (setup.exe) from the ClickOnce Published folder.
-1. Find the directory where Winlink Express stores its message files and copy the path.
-1. Run the Executable and enter that message path and file extension into the Sync Tool UI.
+This walkthrough is for a single-computer scenario.

-1. Run the service executable 'FileSyncAPI.exe' to host the Server component.
-Look at the FileSyncAPI console window to confirm the Server Address and Port number.
+1. Launch FileSyncApi.exe to host the Server component.
+1. Look at the FileSyncApi console window to discover the Server Address and Port number.
-1. Back in the Sync Tool UI, enter the Server Address and Port number, and then click the SET button.
+1. Launch FileSyncDesktop.exe and enter the message path, file extension, server name (or address), and server port, and then click the SET button.
 1. Click the OPEN FILE MONITOR button to open the File Monitor Window.
-1. Click START MONITORING FILES to start monitoring for files; Click STOP MONITORING FILES to stop.
+1. Click START MONITORING FILES to start monitoring for new files.
-1. Client: When bib data is detected in a file, it will be logged to a file in the same directory as the executable, in tab-delimited format.
+1. When a new file is created, FileSyncDesktop will list the filename.
+1. When a new file contains "bib data", FileSyncDesktop will log that data and simultaneously send it to the configured server address and port.
-1. Server: When the bib data is received, it will be logged to a file in the same directory as 'FileSyncAPI.exe' as well as to a console window.
+1. When FileSyncApi Server receives data from the client it logs the data to the console window and to a file in the same directory as FileSyncApi.exe.

+The FileSyncApi log file can be be accessed with a safe file-handle program like Notepad++ or UltraEdit for analysing the data.

 ### Other Behavior Expectations

 - Only newly created files in the configured path will be detected and processed.
 - Newly created files that do not contain bib data will NOT be processed in any way.
 - The _Server address and port configuration_ must be entered into the 'Configuration' screen on the client but if the server doesn't respond, the client will continue to monitor files and record data to the log file.
-- The Server service can run stand-alone without the Client, but it will only receive data from a Client (will not monitor for changed files).
+- The Server service can run stand-alone without the Client, waiting to receive data only from client(s) configured to use it.
-- Even though it is possible to run multiple instances of the Client, only one instance of the Server can be run at a time.
+- Even though it is possible to run multiple instances of the Client only one instance of the Server should be run at a time.
-- The Server will only accept data from the Client if the Client is configured with the correct Server Address and Port number.

 ### Security and Data Privacy